 Double-door refrigerators come with extra features such as automatic defrost technology so that you don’t need to remove the ice as with single-door refrigerators manually.

-If you want advanced features like smart home integration, water purifier, instant ice, internal camera, and more, you need to go for Side-by-Side or French Door refrigerators.
+If you want advanced features like smart home integration, water purifiers, instant ice, internal cameras, and more, you need to go for Side-by-Side or French Door refrigerators.

 Cooling performance and technology